vudash/vudash/README.md

 You can visit your created dashboard by visiting http://localhost:3000/<dashboard>.dashboard - where `<dashboard>` is the name of a JSON file within the `/dashboards` directory.

+Visiting the root of the application will yield a list of all available dashboards, unless the environment variable `DEFAULT_DASHBOARD` is set, in which case that dashboard will be loaded instead.
+Other dashboards will still be available via the normal methods.

 ## Quick start
 In so few lines:
 ```bash